7targets/7targets-docs/_posts/2021-06-14-how-to-update-mismatched-names-and-email-addresses-at-scale.md

 description: How to change mismatched data such as name and email addresses.
 type: How-to
 sidebar:
-  - {id: step-1, text: Selecting the leads}
+  - {id: step-1, text: Select the leads}
-  - {id: step-2, text: Uploading file}
+  - {id: step-2, text: Upload the file}
-  - {id: step-3, text: Click on add leads}
+  - {id: step-3, text: Add leads}
-  - {id: step-4, text: Enter name of assistant and click yes}
+  - {id: step-4, text: Confirm add leads}
-  - {id: step-5, text: Click on view leads}
+  - {id: step-5, text: View added leads}
-  - {id: step-6, text: How to edit selected row}
+  - {id: step-6, text: Correct one lead at a time}
-  - {id: step-7, text: How to edit dragged file}
+  - {id: step-7, text: Correct all leads at a time}

 categories:
   - How-To